Posted in Recipes on 26.10.2018

 Death by Chocolate Cupcakes

-Spooky cute Death by Chocolate Cupcakes with devilishiously dark vegan chocolate and supernaturally sweet vegan frosting!
+These spooky cute Death by Chocolate Cupcakes with devilishly dark vegan chocolate and supernaturally sweet vegan frosting are a super easy Halloween recipe!

 I LOVE cooking.
 More specifically baking.
 It’s where my ❤ calls home.
 But developing recipes can have its stressful moments when things don’t work out either quite or even anything like you’d intended.
 There aren’t exactly tears and tantrums but there is much phooing and throwing of hands in the air.
-And maybe an occasional swear word (or three) ?
+And maybe an occasional swear word.
+Or three.
+But I had SO MUCH fun making these Death by Chocolate Cupcakes!

 Mostly from just attaching the eyes and seeing my little monsters come to life!!